grufkork/rkbx_osc/README.md

 A tiny tool for sending Rekordbox timing information to visualizers etc. over OSC.
 Currently an MVP, with future functions including sending more information and better UX.

+## What does it do?
+When run on the same computer as a Rekordbox instance, it will send the current beat fraction on OSC address `/beat` to the specified target IP.
+This can be received by, for instance, a visualiser and drive an animation.
+The value is a float, set to zero on the beat and increasing to 1 just before the next beat.
+It should send updates at approximately 60Hz.

+The program does not interact with the audio stream in any way, but reads the onscreen text values through memory.
+Thus your beatgrid must be correct for it to work as expected.

+## Why?
+Rekordbox's Ableton Link integration leaves some to be desired.

 ## Usage
 `rkbx_osc.exe [Source IP] [Target IP] <Rekordbox version>`